BenKandelaars/node_server/readme.md

 Start container running script
 ```
-docker run --publish [host port]:[container port] -v $PWD:/app/ nodemon -L [script path]
+docker run --publish [host port]:[container port] --volume $PWD:/app/ nodemon -L [script path]
 ```

 #### Output connections
-At least on script requires it to be able to make an output socket connection with another script.
+At least one script requires it to be able to make an output socket connection with another running script.
 In this case add the --network="host" flag to the docker run command as in the example below.

 ```
 docker run --network="host" -v $PWD:/app/ nodemon -L src/sockets net-watcher-json-client.js